Aerospace & Aviation

 - A 2012 report by Brooking Metropolitan Policy noted that Tucson ranks fourth in the nation for the total percentage of manufacturing workforce dedicated to high-tech work, with more than 51% of it related to aerospace & defense.

-Gilbert-based companies like Orbital Sciences are partnering with Gilbert schools through Project Lead the Way in order to help students develop the skills needed to succeed in a Global economy.
+Gilbert-based companies like Northrop Grumman are partnering with Gilbert schools through Project Lead the Way in order to help students develop the skills needed to succeed in a Global economy.
 These partnerships develop the next generation of critical thinkers, innovators, and problem solvers.

 For additional information about Gilbert’s labor force, employment densities, top employers, and educational attainment and resources, please visit our Talent Pipeline page.